New iPad Pro launch coming soon? Siri just confirmed an Apple Event date

 Could there be an announcement today?

-However, April 20 isn't the only Apple launch rumor, with @LeaksApplePro (who has a hit and miss record with previous leaks) suggesting that Apple may in fact opt for a low-key, press release launch of the new iPad Pro and Magic Keyboard today, April 13, while also claiming the Apple AirTags have been delayed.
+However, April 20 isn't the only Apple launch rumor, with @LeaksApplePro (who has a questionable record of leaks versus Prosser) suggesting that Apple may in fact opt for a low-key, press release launch of the new iPad Pro and Magic Keyboard today, April 13, while also claiming the Apple AirTags have been delayed.

-What would you say if I told you there isn’t an event?
-Press release for iPad Pro + Magic Keyboard next Tuesday.AirTags delayed.April 6, 2021

 However, in a more recent post from just last night, the same leaker appears to have cooled on the idea of an Apple announcement today, but remains committed to the fact that there will be no launch event - which goes directly against what Siri is now telling us.